Introduction to Mulesoft Interview Questions And Answers

 - Use the Service invoke if we need to call an intermediate service.

 Example: We can use an intermediate service to adjust a message or to validate a message externally.
-The mediation flow contains Service Invoke mediation primitive, and a Callout node that is connected to the service provider there will be no intermediate service.
+The mediation flow contains the Service Invoke mediation primitive and a Callout node that is connected to the service provider; there will be no intermediate service.

 9. What is the full form of SDO and SMO?

-- SDO: Service Data Object and it represent the Object.
+- SDO: Service Data Object, and it represents the Object.

 - SMO: Service Message object and it is used to represent messages